atosti/java-testing/README.md

 The two most common conventions are to either prepend or append `Test` to the name of the service being tested.
 Both have pros/cons which are discussed [here](https://stackoverflow.com/questions/3146821/naming-convention-junit-suffix-or-prefix-test).
    * Whichever you choose, remember to be consistent and ensure your team only uses one or the other (never mix them).

+      ```java
-     `TestMyService.java - File name with prepended identifier`
+      TestMyService.java    //File name with prepended identifier

-     `MyServiceTest.java - File name with appended identifier`
+      MyServiceTest.java    //File name with appended identifier
+      ```

 ### Test naming conventions
 Within your test files, the methods should all be named so that it's immediately evident what is being tested and why a test may have failed.
 There are many [popular options](https://dzone.com/articles/7-popular-unit-test-naming) for naming, however I've outlined my preference(and the format used in my examples) below.

-     `MethodName_StateUnderTest_ExpectedBehavior - Naming convention`

-     `myService_AllParametersNull_AssertReturnsFalse() - Example`
+      ```java
+      MethodName_StateUnderTest_ExpectedBehavior(){}        //Naming convention
+      myService_AllParametersNull_AssertReturnsFalse(){}    //Example
+      ```

 ## Writing tests
-### Mocking and stubbing
+### Mocks
-* Allows you to “call” methods without truly calling a method.
-Instead, a fake method is called which has a return value hard-coded by you.

-* Helpful in mocking database or third-party service interactions
+Mocking is a practice which allows you to avoid calling certain methods, instead faking their responses.
+It's primarily used for testing features that require calls to databases or third-party services.
+  * It also helps in testing how your code handles failures in connecting to these services.

+### Stubbing steps
+1. Begin by creating a **_setter injector_** in the actual source code, so that you can inject your mocked item later.

+      ```java
+      private EmployeeRepository employeeRepository;
+      public void setEmployeeRepository(EmployeeRepository employeeRepository){
+          this.employeeRepository = employeeRepository;
+      }
+      ```

+2. Pickup here...
       `MyRepository myRepo = mock(MyRepository.class);`

 * Then use When().ThenReturn() statements to mock for consistent results.